emirozturk/MultiKeyRSA/README.md

 # MultiKeyRSA
--Key generation with 2^k prime numbers.
+* Key generation with 2^k prime numbers.
--The application is developed for testing the performance of using 2^n primes for key generation of RSA.
+* The application is developed for testing the performance of using 2^n primes for key generation of RSA.
--Application first creates a key, encodes output and decodes the output with the same key to measure total ellapsed time.
+* Application first creates a key, encodes output and decodes the output with the same key to measure total ellapsed time.
--Also some generated intermediate values are printed to console.
+* Also some generated intermediate values are printed to console.
--Keys are defined as BigInteger so big numbers could also be used (The actual development purpose was big numbers).
+* Keys are defined as BigInteger so big numbers could also be used (The actual development purpose was big numbers).
--To use jar file, use command below:
+### To use jar file, use command below:
 ```java
     java -jar MultiKeyRSA.jar [filename] [input]
 ```